rubbiaa/FASER/README.md

  - if compilation and linking was successful, the executable is "evDisplay.eve"

- - make sure G4 FASERCAL simulated files are in "input" subdirectory
+ - make sure G4 FASERCAL simulated files are linked at the "input" subdirectory

- - make sure the "geometry.gdml" file is accessible
+$ ln -fs </path_to_g4_simulated_data> input

+ - on lxplus.cern.ch, there is data available

+ $ ln -fs /eos/home-r/rubbiaa/FASER/G4DATA input